apache/submarine/docs/development/README.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
+# Development Guide

-# 1. Introduction
+## 1. Introduction

 This document mainly describes the structure of each module of the submarine project, the development and test description of each module.

-# 2. Submarine Project Structure
+## 2. Submarine Project Structure

-### 2.1 dev-support
+### 2.1. dev-support

-+ **mini-submarine** : by using the docker image provided by submarine, you can experience all the functions of submarine in a single docker environment, while mini-submarine also provides developers with a development and testing environment, Avoid the hassle of installing and deploying the runtime environment.
++ **mini-submarine**: by using the docker image provided by submarine, you can experience all the functions of submarine in a single docker environment, while mini-submarine also provides developers with a development and testing environment, Avoid the hassle of installing and deploying the runtime environment.
 + **submarine-installer**: Submarine-installer is our submarine runtime environment installation tool for yarn-3.1+ and above.By using submarine-installer, it is easy to install and deploy system services such as `docker`, `nvidia-docker`, `nvidia driver`, `ETCD`, `Calico network` etc. required by yarn-3.1+.

-### 2.2 submarine-all
+### 2.2. submarine-all

 Waiting for supplement

-### 2.3 submarine-core
+### 2.3. submarine-core

 Waiting for supplement

-### 2.4 submarine-dist
+### 2.4. submarine-dist

 Waiting for supplement

-### 2.5 submarine-dist
+### 2.5. submarine-runtime

 Waiting for supplement

-### 2.6 submarine-runtime

-Waiting for supplement

-### 2.7 submarine-dist
+### 2.6. submarine-sdk

-Waiting for supplement
++ **pysubmarine**: By using submarine's python sdk library, you can output metrics such as metrics when the algorithm is executed in your python program by importing pysubmarine during the development of the machine learning algorithm.

-### 2.8 submarine-server
+### 2.7. submarine-workbench
 + **submarine-server**: is a Jetty-based web server service.
 Submarine-server provides RESTful interface and Websocket interface.
 The RESTful interface provides submarine-web with management capabilities for databases such as project, department, user, and role.

-### 2.9 submarine-tony

-Waiting for supplement

-### 2.10 submarine-web

-+ **submarine-web** : is a web front-end service based on `VUE.js` framework.
++ **submarine-web**: is a web front-end service based on `VUE.js` framework.
 With `submarine-web` users can manage submarine project, department, user, role through browser.
 You can also use the notebook to develop machine learning algorithms, model release and other lifecycle management.

-### 2.11 submarine-sdk

-+ **pysubmarine**: By using submarine's python sdk library, you can output metrics such as metrics when the algorithm is executed in your python program by importing pysubmarine during the development of the machine learning algorithm.

-# 3. Submarine Workbench Development Guide
+## 3. Submarine Workbench Development Guide

 Submarine workbench consists of three modules: submarine-server, submarine-web and database.

 First, you need to clone the entire submarine project: